 GBV experts and humanitarian and development actors worldwide, the goal of this course is to improve

 the knowledge of programme managers to better address the issue of gender-based violence in humanitarian emergencies.
 2011

-Human rights and Gender Based Violence - legal texts, resolutions etc
+Human rights and Gender Based Violence - law, legal texts, resolutions etc

 Here we try to present a collection of legal framework, which already exist.
 Especially The United Nations

 agreement on some resolutions, which define the topic in a very solid mode, including suggestions on how to proceed.